 - A. First, locate the staples on the top of the box and carefully remove them with a screwdriver.
-Use caution: the staples are sharp. - Inside the box, you'll find a smaller box of parts, necessary tools, documentation and manuals.
-Once the bike is assembled, but before you ride, please read the owner's manual. - B. Push the hand flaps from the inside to the outside of the box.
-This will make removing the bike easier. - C. Carefully lift the bike out of the box and set it onto the top of the box. - D. Remove the front wheel from the bike by carefully removing the zip ties or Velcro.
-Then, remove all packaging from the wheel and set it aside. - E. Remove all additional packaging from the bike, letting the handlebar gently hang from the frame.
+Use caution: the staples are sharp. - B. Locate the small parts box and set it aside for later.

+Inside the box, you'll find a smaller box of parts, necessary tools, documentation and manuals.
+Once the bike is assembled, but before you ride, please read the owner's manual.

+- C. Remove the seatpost from its packaging and set it aside for later - D. Push the hand flaps from the inside to the outside of the box.
+This will make removing the bike easier. - E. Carefully lift the bike out of the box and set it onto the top of the box. - F. Remove the front wheel from the bike by carefully removing the zip ties or Velcro.
+Then, remove all packaging from the wheel and set it aside.